 Its curriculum delivers the standards and procedures of the Illinois Department of Public Health (IDPH).

 The BNAT Program will teach you the know-how of providing excellent patient care.

 You will spend 120 hours of training, comprising of:

 - 80 hours of classroom learning and laboratory work

-This course will require 3 weeks to 120 days of dedicated training.
+All in all, this course will require three to 16 weeks of dedicated training.

 16 CNA Schools in Illinois